Vilar24/VilarVRC/README.md

 Press Tab to exit Edit Mode.
 Select your eye object.
 Press Spacebar and type "origin".
 Select "Object: Set Origin".
 Select "Origin to 3D Cursor".

 ---
+Lastly, remove the Armature modifier from your eye objects.

+---
 That should do the trick!
 Your eyes are now their own separate objects, ready to be animated by their shader!
 Export your avatar and go back to Unity!